Differences and Discrepancies in the Old Testament

 And I will put enmity Between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel."
 (Genesis 3:15 NASB)

 The House of David

-However, not only did the Messiah have to belong to the tribe of Judah, in order to inherit the throne of David, He had to specifically be a descendant of the monarch... a requirement that was easily fulfilled.
-Although Jesus was legally, but not biologically, Joseph's son, He still belonged to the house of David through Mary, who was a descendant of Nathan, one of David's other sons (Luke 3:31).
-(Joseph was a descendant of Solomon).
+In order to inherit the throne of David the Messiah had to specifically be a descendant of the monarch, a requirement that was easily fulfilled.
+Joseph, whose genealogy was recorded in Matthew 1:1-17, was a descendant of Solomon (Jesus was legally if not biologically Joseph's son).
+However, the Messiah also belonged to the house of David through Mary who was a descendant of Nathan - one of David's other sons (Luke 3:31).

 Which brings up the common objection that tribal affiliation is conferred through the birth father only.
 Two of the commonly quoted verses quoted are

 and they assembled all the congregation together on the first of the second month.
 Then they registered by ancestry in their families, by their fathers' households, according to the number of names, from twenty years old and upward, head by head, (Numbers 1:18 NASB)

 For the tribe of the sons of Reuben have received theirs according to their fathers' households, and the tribe of the sons of Gad according to their fathers' households, and the half-tribe of Manasseh have received their possession.
 (Numbers 34:14 NASB)